SUSE/DeepSea/intro.md

 Collect each set of tasks into a simple goal.
 Each goal is a Stage.
 DeepSea currently has six stages described below.

 * **Stage 0 Provisioning**
 While many sites will provide their own provisioning of servers, the various virtual and cloud environments may not.
-This stage is optional but present to allow for updating and rebooting if necessary.

 * **Stage 1 Discovery**
 Considering the wide range of supported hardware by Ceph, use Salt to interrogate each of the servers and collect the necessary information for configuring Ceph.